-Students who do not meet SAP by the end of the SAP warning period may petition IIC for reconsideration of eligibility for Title IV aid via an appeal process.
+Students who do not meet SAP by the end of the SAP warning period, may petition IIC for reconsideration of eligibility for Title IV aid via an appeal process.
 Some examples of reasons for such a request may include, but are not limited to:

-- 1. Serious illness for which the student remained enrolled at the school and did poorly in the attendance/school work. - 2.
-Death or serious illness or injury to an immediate family member. - 3.
-An injury to the student that prevented the student from attending classes and completing academic requirements.
+- 1. Serious illness (physical or mental) for which the student remained enrolled at the school and did poorly in his/her attendance/school work. - 2.
+Death or serious illness or injury to an immediate family member.

+3. An injury to the student which prevents the student from attending classes and completing academic requirements.